-In May this year the potentially disruptive company, SpinLaunch broke ground on its new facility in New Mexico at Spaceport America.
+We wrote this post back in 2019 and thought it was a good idea to update given SpinLaunch has begun testing their concept at Spaceport America.
+In May 2019 the potentially disruptive company, SpinLaunch broke ground on its new facility in New Mexico at Spaceport America.
 They aim to compete in the launch market by getting satellites into Low Earth Orbit (LEO) through conducting five launches per day for as little as USD250,000 a time.
 This is potentially a huge disruptive advance in accessing space, if all goes well.
-The company started off very secretive and only this year has started releasing details of what it is planning to do, including the 2022 timeframe for beginning launch operations.
+The company started off very secretive and only in 2019 started releasing details of what it is planning to do, including the 2022 timeframe for beginning launch operations.

 SpinLaunch plan to use existing technology and leverage the the engineering work of the oil, mining and wind turbine industries.
 These industries have a lot of experience in building large items that undergo a huge amount of stress (think of the speed and forces on the tips of the blades of the huge wind turbines).

 To get into LEO spacecraft have to be going nearly 8 kilometres per second and to get to this hypersonic velocity they have to accelerate tremendously quickly, hence the big rocket engines of traditional launch systems.
 SpinLaunch plans to do the acceleration in a centrifuge with the launch vehicle at the end of a long spinning arm.
 It’ll be interesting to see the dimensions of the apparatus they intend to use and understand what velocity the launch vehicle will be doing when it separates from the centrifuge.
 The forces involved would be quite huge as it accelerates to hypersonic speeds.
 The engineering challenges are significant but not impossible.